progrium/skywatch/README.md

 # Skywatch

-Simple, Unix-oriented alerting system that lets you define checks and alerts in any language and then magically runs them on Heroku.
+Simple, Unix-oriented alerting system that lets you define checks and alerts in any language that are then magically run on Heroku.

+NoOps!
+Polyglot!
+Free monitoring of anything!

 ## Installation